ZeinabAbdelahadDonia/Animal-Shelter-Database-System/README.md

 ## Contributors

-This project was a remarkable collaboration among a dedicated team, including my colleagues Konouz Abdelaziz (https://github.com/KonouzA), Amir Osama (21amir21 (Amir Osama) (github.com)), Patrick Sameh (CordialBeatle0 (github.com)), Sameh Ayman (https://github.com/Sambonic), and myself.
+This project was a remarkable collaboration among a dedicated team, including my colleagues Konouz Abdelaziz (https://github.com/KonouzA), Amir Osama (https://github.com/21amir21), Patrick Sameh (https://github.com/CordialBeatle0), Sameh Ayman (https://github.com/Sambonic), and myself.
 Our collective efforts and shared commitment were instrumental in bringing this project to realization.